Emerson Electric (NYSE:EMR) Upgraded to Buy at Argus

-Argus upgraded shares of Emerson Electric (NYSE:EMR) from a hold rating to a buy rating in a research report report published on Wednesday, Briefing.com Automated Import reports.
-They currently have $58.00 price objective on the industrial products company’s stock.
+Emerson Electric (NYSE:EMR) was upgraded by analysts at Argus from a “hold” rating to a “buy” rating in a research note issued on Wednesday, MarketBeat Ratings reports.
+The brokerage presently has a $58.00 target price on the industrial products company’s stock.
+Argus’ price objective indicates a potential upside of 7.77% from the stock’s current price.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in EMR.
-Ballast Advisors LLC purchased a new position in shares of Emerson Electric during the first quarter valued at about $25,000.
-Litman Gregory Asset Management LLC raised its stake in Emerson Electric by 108.0% in the fourth quarter.
-Litman Gregory Asset Management LLC now owns 337 shares of the industrial products company’s stock worth $26,000 after buying an additional 175 shares in the last quarter.
-Princeton Global Asset Management LLC bought a new position in Emerson Electric in the fourth quarter worth approximately $27,000.
-Verus Capital Partners LLC bought a new position in Emerson Electric in the fourth quarter worth approximately $27,000.
-Finally, Candriam Luxembourg S.C.A. grew its holdings in Emerson Electric by 0.8% in the fourth quarter.
-Candriam Luxembourg S.C.A. now owns 385,157 shares of the industrial products company’s stock worth $29,000 after purchasing an additional 3,129 shares during the last quarter.
-73.17% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently modified their holdings of EMR.
+Norges Bank purchased a new stake in Emerson Electric in the fourth quarter worth about $526,722,000.
+Captrust Financial Advisors lifted its stake in Emerson Electric by 5,838.7% in the fourth quarter.
+Captrust Financial Advisors now owns 2,914,021 shares of the industrial products company’s stock worth $225,778,000 after acquiring an additional 2,864,953 shares during the period.
+Stifel Financial Corp lifted its stake in Emerson Electric by 38.9% in the fourth quarter.
+Stifel Financial Corp now owns 3,112,247 shares of the industrial products company’s stock worth $237,388,000 after acquiring an additional 872,046 shares during the period.
+Nuveen Asset Management LLC raised its holdings in Emerson Electric by 48.5% in the fourth quarter.
+Nuveen Asset Management LLC now owns 2,274,481 shares of the industrial products company’s stock worth $173,452,000 after purchasing an additional 742,721 shares in the last quarter.
+Finally, PGGM Investments raised its holdings in Emerson Electric by 1,078.0% in the first quarter.
+PGGM Investments now owns 654,435 shares of the industrial products company’s stock worth $31,184,000 after purchasing an additional 598,880 shares in the last quarter.
+73.17% of the stock is owned by hedge funds and other institutional investors.

 Emerson Electric Company Profile